-US House passes Iran war powers resolution in rare moment of Trump backlash
+US House passes Iran war powers resolution in rare pushback against Trump

 The resolution, however, was picked up again after the recess.
 In Wednesday’s vote, Tom Barrett of Michigan, Warren Davidson of Ohio, Brian Fitzpatrick of Pennsylvania and Thomas Massie of Kentucky splintered away from the Republican establishment to pass the bill.

-Massie, whose re-election bid President Trump actively campaigned against, marked the occasion with a message on social media.
+Massie, whose re-election bid Trump actively campaigned against, marked the occasion with a message on social media.

 “The Iran War Powers Resolution that I cosponsored (opposing the war) just passed the House of Representatives,” Massie wrote.
 “The People’s House is sending a message: end this war.”